andymarden/authentik/website/docs/add-secure-apps/providers/rac/how-to-rac.md

 title: Create a Remote Access Control (RAC) provider
 ---

+## Introduction

 The RAC provider is a highly flexible feature for accessing remote machines.
-This document provides instructions for the basic creation and configuration of a RAC provider within a defined scenario.

-Fow more information about using a RAC provider, see the [Overview](./index.md) documentation.
+Fow more information about using the RAC provider, see the [Overview](./index.md) documentation.
 You can also view our video on YouTube for setting up RAC.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9wahIBRV6Ts;start=22" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>